d-w-moore/python-irodsclient/irods/test/harness/README.md

 ```

 For both builder and driver script, the environment variable `DOCKER` may be set to `podman` to run
 the alternative container engine.
-Otherwise it default to a value of `docker`.
+Otherwise it defaults to a value of `docker`.